Dick the Bruiser: Professional wrestling career

-On November 19, 1957, Dick the Bruiser and Dr. Jerry Graham engaged in a tag team match at Madison Square Garden in New York City before a crowd reported as 12,987 fans.
+On November 19, 1957, Dick the Bruiser and Dr. Jerry Graham engaged in a tag team match at Madison Square Garden in New York City before a crowd reported of 12,987.
 Their opponents were Antonino Rocca and Édouard Carpentier.
 After the match ended, fighting among the wrestlers continued, and a large number of fans joined in, leading to a riot.
-Two policemen were injured, two fans were arrested and over 60 policemen had difficulty dispersing the angry crowd.
+Two policemen were injured, two fans were arrested, and over 60 policemen had difficulty dispersing the angry crowd.
 The floor of the arena was littered with hundreds of broken chairs.
-As a result, Dick the Bruiser was banned for life by the New York State Athletic Commission.
+As a result, Afflis was banned for life by the New York State Athletic Commission.